 9.)
 Tigers are typically nocturnal hunters, by nature.
 Their nighttime vision is up to six-times greater than ours.
 However, they are very opportunistic as well and wont pass up a chance to kill during daylight hours, if the opportunity presents itself.

 10.)
-You can hear a tiger’s roar up to two miles (3.21k m) away!
+You can hear a tiger’s roar up to 2 miles away!
 Tiger vocalizations include hissing, roaring, moaning, growling, and chuffing (regular sharp puffing sound).

 But wait, there’s still more on the tiger!